evkx/evkx.github.io/content/models/maserati/grancabrio/grancabrio_folgore/_index.md

 The Maserati GranCabrio Folgore is available in a total of 8 paint colors, including both solid and metallic options.

-You can select from multiple wheel options in different sizes on the Maserati GranCabrio Folgore, allowing you to customize your vehicle to suit your style and driving preferences.
+The Maserati GranCabrio Folgore offers multiple wheel options in different sizes, allowing you to customize your vehicle to suit your style and driving preferences.
 The available tire and wheel combinations include:

 - 255/50 tires on 19" rims
 - 255/45 tires on 20" rims front and 295/40 tires on 20" rims rear
 - 255/40 tires on 21" rims front and 295/35 tires on 21" rims rear

-More narrow wheels will improve consumption and give a longer range, while wider wheels will provide better traction and handling.
+Narrower wheels improve consumption and provide a longer range, while wider wheels offer better traction and handling.

 The car has four [regular doors](../../../../technology/doors/) and a [liftgate](../../../../technology/doors/#liftgate).